GiorgiMakharadze/rust-notes/README.md

 - **Definition:**
   - The stack is a region of memory used for static memory allocation.
 It follows a Last In, First Out (LIFO) order.
 - **How It Works:**
-  - Useful when dealing with nested loops.
-Allows breaking or continuing a specific loop.

 - **Characteristics:**
   - **Speed:** Allocation and deallocation are extremely fast since they only involve adjusting the stack pointer.
   - **Size:** Memory on the stack is limited and must be known at compile time.